 I purchased a Foodsaver in 2011 after finally being convinced to buy it by a friend who said it was the only small appliance she still used daily after owning it for more than a year.
 Finally, I took the leap and bought one.
 It turns out, I absolutely agree- I’d never have a kitchen without one, now.
 My Foodsaver just turned 5 years old and still works great.

-There are many helpful reviews on this product, so I won’t go over the pros and cons, but here are a few tricks I’ve picked up through a couple years of playing with it:
+There are many helpful articles on this product, so I won’t go over the pros and cons, but here are a few tricks I’ve picked up through a couple of years of playing with it:

 2. Pickle or marinade in minutes not hours.
 With the Mason Jar sealing attachment (see #4) you can seal liquids without making a mess.
 When the Foodsaver draws air out of your jar, it also forces liquid into whatever porous item is in the jar with the liquid-like meat, cucumbers, or any other items that require pickling or marinating and fits in a mason jar.
 Instead of an overnight process, marinating and pickling can happen in a few minutes (To get a full marinade quickly, I’ll typically seal and then unseal a jar a few times in a row)

 3. Compress non-food Items for Travel.
 Think of Foodsaver bags like mini space-saver bags!
 When traveling internationally I vacuum seal things that take a lot of space and may not be used on the trip in order to make space in my suitcase (i.e. a light jacket on a summer trip or a swimsuit on a trip to a cold climate, etc- my swimsuit shrinks to the size of an iphone!)
 If you don’t expect to have your period during your trip but want to be prepared in case you do, smash your pads and tampons with the Foodsaver- when the seal of the bag is broken they will return to normal size and work fine.